 Why You’re Not Losing Weight on the CICO Diet

 - What is the CICO diet?
-CICO (calories in vs. calories out) is a popular approach to weight loss because it’s super simple—just eat fewer calories than you burn.
+CICO (calories in vs. calories out) is a popular approach to weight loss because it’s simple—you eat fewer calories than you burn.

 - The problem?
-CICO overlooks that calorie quality is just as important as quantity.
+CICO overlooks the fact that calorie quality is as important as quantity.

-- Find out how to turn the principles of the CICO diet into sustainable choices that help you feel great, not hangry.
+- Find out how to turn the principles of the CICO diet into sustainable choices that help you feel satiated.

-The CICO diet (calories in vs. calories out) pushes the idea that to lose weight, all you need to do is eat fewer calories than you burn each day.
+The CICO diet (calories in vs. calories out) pushes the idea that to lose weight, you only need to eat fewer calories than you burn each day.

-In other words, it doesn’t matter what you eat—you can still lose weight as long as you stay within your calorie goals.
-For people who turn their noses up at salads and chicken breast, it sounds like a dream come true.
+This diet suggests that it doesn’t matter what you eat—you can still lose weight as long as you stay within your calorie goals.
+For people who struggle to eat a clean and healthy diet, CICO sounds perfect.
 After all, it takes all the questions out of food choices and turns weight loss into simple math.

 Unfortunately, there’s much more to the equation.
 Here’s what the CICO diet gets wrong—and what to do instead.